Struct de_pathing::node::SearchNode

 Creates a new node whose prefix is equal to the prefix of self with

-(as the new node root) in the case it
+potential addition of corner (as the new node root) in the case it

 differs from root of self.